Ismailea4/ContainerVision-Marsa_Maroc/README.md

 ```sh
 streamlit run app.py
 ```

-- Open the provided local URL (usually [http://localhost:8501/](http://localhost:8501/)) in your browser.
+- Open [http://localhost:8501/](http://localhost:8501/) in your browser.
-- Use the interface to upload images, run detection, and view results and statistics interactively.
+- Use the interface to upload images, run detection, and view results interactively.

-You can also run Streamlit in headless/server mode for deployment.
-See [Streamlit docs](https://docs.streamlit.io/) for more options.
+---

 ### Desktop App (Tkinter GUI)